pytoolz/toolz/doc/source/composition.rst

 Other Standard Interfaces
 -------------------------

-The Toolz project relies on core Python data structures.
-This choice is not unique.
+The Toolz project builds off of a standard interface -- this choice is not unique.
 Other standard interfaces exist and provide immeasurable benefit to their application areas.